Do You (album)

-Do You is the seventh studio album from Scottish singer Sheena Easton.
-It was originally released in November 1985 by EMI Records, and later reissued and remastered by One Way Records in 2000, with additional b-sides and extended mixes.
-The album was produced by (Chic's) Nile Rodgers.
+Do You is the sixth English-language studio album from Scottish singer Sheena Easton.
+It was originally released in November 1985 by EMI Records, and later reissued and remastered as a 2CD set by Cherry Red Records in 2024, with additional material, including the full-length unedited versions of the entire album.
+The album was produced by Nile Rodgers.
 Not as successful as her previous album, Do You peaked at number 40 in the US, but was certified gold and featured the top 30 hit "Do It for Love".

 Overview

 Having reached a peak of success with her previous album A Private Heaven, Easton's record company secured the services of top producer Nile Rodgers to work with her on the follow-up album.
 Rodgers himself was also riding a career high at the time as a producer having recently worked with Madonna on her top-selling album Like a Virgin.

-Of the songs chosen, Rodgers composed two ("Magic of Love" and "Money Back Guarantee"), while hit singer/songwriters Adele Bertei and Junior Giscombe contributed "Do It for Love" and "Don't Turn Your Back" respectively.
+Of the songs chosen, Rodgers composed two ("Magic of Love" and "Money Back Guarantee"), while hit singer/songwriters Adele Bertei and Junior Giscombe contributed "Do It For Love" and "Don't Turn Your Back" respectively.
 The latter was later featured in an episode of the Miami Vice television series in 1988.
 A cover of the Martha and the Vandellas 1967 hit "Jimmy Mack" was also included.
 The sound of the album was a departure from her pop sound and had a more dance/club feel.
-While a popular album with her fans, Easton wasn't happy with the results, later commenting: "Looking back, it was a huge mistake.
+While a popular album with her fans, Easton was not happy with the results, later commenting: "Looking back, it was a huge mistake.
 I think as artists we just didn't gel and it's the album I'm most disappointed by."